bloodstalker/faultreiber/README.md

 * [bruiser](https://github.com/bloodstalker/mutator/tree/master/bruiser)<br/>

 ## License
-`faultreiber` along with the makefile, are provided under MIT.
-I'm not sure whether the generated code is considered "derived work", but if it is, then the generated code will also fall under MIT<br/>
+`faultreiber` is provided under MIT.
+I'm assuming(I'm not a lawyer) the generated code is considered "derived work".
+If it is, then the generated code will also fall under MIT.<br/>